amansirohiii/virgo/README.md

   <body>
     <h1>Virgo</h1>
     <p>
-      This is a responsive web application named Virgo, which is an online platform for selling electric appliances such as refrigerators, air conditioners, washing machines, and other similar devices.
+      This is a responsive web application named Virgo, which is an online platform for selling electric appliances such as Ceiling Fans, Pedestal Fans, Coolers and other similar devices.
 This website is created using HTML, CSS, JavaScript, PHP, and Tailwind CSS.
-It is a user-friendly website that allows the users to browse through a wide range of electric appliances available on the website and purchase them with just a few clicks.
+It is a user-friendly website that allows the users to browse through a wide range of electric appliances available on the website.
     </p>
     <h2>Getting Started</h2>
     <p>